 When deciding on a window treatment for any room there are a multitude of factors to consider, from the style of the treatment to its operability and energy efficient properties.
 In fact, we’ve even discussed in our previous posts that many of our customers choose wildly different treatments for the different rooms in their homes!

-According to the knowledgeable writers at Science Direct, thermal resistance is “the ratio of the temperature difference between the two faces of a material to the rate of heat flow per unit area.”
-In other words, this quality is the ability of a material to keep warm air on one side from passing through the other, and this concept applies as much to keeping your home warm and comfortable in the winter time as it does to keeping it cool during the summer.
+According to knowledgeable writers at Science Direct, thermal resistance is “the ratio of the temperature difference between the two faces of a material to the rate of heat flow per unit area.”
+In other words, this quality is the ability of a material to keep warm air on one side from passing through the other, and this concept applies as much to keeping your home warm and comfortable in the wintertime as it does to keep it cool during the summer.